H3llKa1ser/Homelabbing-Recipes/Secure Multi-Tier Web Application Network Design/Networking/PfSense.md

  - Choose em1 for the LAN interface

+ - Choose em2 for the LAN 2 interface

+ - Choose em3 for the LAN 3 interface

  - Partitioning: UFS

 #### 4) Once installed, DO NOT FORGET TO UNMOUNT THE ISO from our VM, then reboot the machine.